yap8/windows-portfolio/README.md

 # FlashCards

-Portfolio made in windows 95 style
+Portfolio made in windows 95 style.
+Thanks for this awesome idea to [Erik Pak](https://github.com/ericpak)!

 ## Table of contents
 - [FlashCards](#flashcards)